-Courses that are deemed specific to The Young Americans College of the Performing Arts' mission and
+Courses that are deemed specific to The Young Americans College of the Performing Arts' mission and goals will not qualify under this policy.
+These courses are listed in the transfer-of-credit policy.

 All requests for experiential learning credit are to be submitted in writing to the Dean of Administrative Services for review.
 The Executive Team reviews the request, with faculty input, in light of the following requirements: